JesseBonanno/IndeterminateBeam/README.md

 You can follow along with the example below in this web-based [Jupyter Notebook](https://colab.research.google.com/github/JesseBonanno/IndeterminateBeam/blob/main/docs/examples/readme_example.ipynb).
 Alternatively, you can download the jupyter-notebook for this example [here](https://raw.githubusercontent.com/JesseBonanno/IndeterminateBeam/main/docs/examples/readme_example.ipynb), or the python file for this code [here](https://raw.githubusercontent.com/JesseBonanno/IndeterminateBeam/main/docs/examples/readme_example.py).

-The units used throughout the python package are the base SI Units (Newtons and metres), but can be updated using the `update_units` method.
+The units used throughout the Python package are the base SI units (newtons and metres), but can be updated using the `update_units` method.
 Units and load direction conventions are described in the [package documentation](https://indeterminatebeam.readthedocs.io/en/main/theory.html#sign-convention).

 ### Creating a Beam